Manmarziyaan: Production

 The project was originally to be directed by Sameer Sharma, who had shot some portions of the film, but producer Aanand L. Rai was not happy with the rough cut and stopped the shooting.
-He then approached Ashwiny Iyer Tiwari to direct it, but she could not do it because of her "prior commitments".
+He then approached Ashwiny Iyer Tiwari to direct it, but she could not do it because of "prior commitments".
 In November 2016, it was announced that Anurag Kashyap will now be directing Manmarziyaan written by Kanika Dhillon.
 Initially, it was reported by the media that Dulquer Salmaan, Ayushmann Khurrana and Bhumi Pednekar were cast in the film, but they dropped out of the film.
-Abhishek Bachchan was then brought in as a replacement for Dulquer Salmaan.
-The movie marked Bachchan's return to acting after a 2-year hiatus.
+Abhishek Bachchan was then brought in as a replacement for Salmaan.
+The movie marked Bachchan's return to acting after a two-year hiatus.
 The film was shot in Punjab, while some portions in Delhi and Kashmir.

 Box office

 Manmarziyaan was well received at the box office.
 It collected ₹4 crore on opening day.
 The film saw a further jump of ₹5.70 crore in collections on Sunday.
-The worldwide gross of the movie was ₹40.39 crore.
+The worldwide gross of the film was ₹40.39 crore.

 Reception

 Manmarziyaan received positive reviews from critics, with particular praise for its contemporary take on a love story and the overall strong performances from its cast.
 Additionally, it also received high praise for seamlessly weaving its soundtrack into the story.
 As a love-triangle with a running length of 155 minutes, the subject matter was a venture into conventional Bollywood territory for director Anurag Kashyap.

 Critic Anupama Chopra noted "director Anurag Kashyap, Hindi cinema's high-priest of darkness, turns his ferocious gaze on relationships.
 Obviously then, this is not the routine Bollywood meet-cute.
-Director Kashyap and writer Kanika Dhillon have created a fully realized world that is fueled by Amit Trivedi’s pulsating soundtrack" Times Of India's critic Rachit Gupta said "The maturity with which Anurag Kashyap’s Manmarziyaan talks about love and relationships is refreshing.
+Director Kashyap and writer Kanika Dhillon have created a fully realized world that is fueled by Amit Trivedi's pulsating soundtrack" Times Of India's critic Rachit Gupta said "The maturity with which Anurag Kashyap’s Manmarziyaan talks about love and relationships is refreshing.
 The seemingly conventional story of a love triangle, gets original with its treatment and portrayal of love.
 With characters constantly oscillating between confusion and complex emotions, Manmarziyaan presents a new and updated look at romance and relationships."

 Raja Sen, writing for Hindustan Times, critiqued the film saying "There is authenticity to the texture, but this film could have held more.
 It is ultimately a disappointment not because of its craft, but because of predictability, self-indulgent pace and its irritating attempt to be both a light crowd-pleaser with a cutesy ending as well as an impassioned, volatile romance."
 Filmfare critic Debesh Sharma adds "Shot well by Sylvester Fonseca and edited well by Aarti Bajaj, the film scores on technical fronts as well."

-The movie received a limited international release with the title "Husband Material" including a premiere at the Toronto International Film Festival in September 2018.
+The film received a limited international release with the title Husband Material including a premiere at the Toronto International Film Festival in September 2018.

+Release

+The film is theatrically released worldwide on 14 September 2018.

+It starts streaming on OTT Platform ZEE5 and Amazon Prime Video after theatrical release.